-Performance Outcomes Acceptable Outcomes AO14.4 Buildings are set back from any secondary street frontage a minimum of 3m.
-AO14.5 Plant and service equipment (air conditioning, exhaust fans, lift motor rooms, telecommunication devices, etc.) are integrated into the building.
-PO15 The scale, bulk and design of buildings reflect the intended streetscape character.
-AO15.1 The maximum building length in one plane is less than 30m, with variations at least a 0.5m deep and 3m wide between continuing façades. and AO15.2 All parts of the building façades visible from a State-controlled or arterial road are constructed predominantly of brick or painted concrete or masonry and do not incorporate highly reflective materials. and AO15.3 Buildings include variation in parapet design, roofing heights and treatments. and AO15.4 The building has an obvious front entry and is directly accessible from the primary street frontage.
-PO16 Development provides a safe and secure environment.
-AO16.1 Development provides: (a) opportunities for casual surveillance and sightlines of open space and/or adjacent development; (b) activity areas adjacent to pedestrian pathways; (c) pathways, underpasses and other spaces that minimise sudden changes of grade and blind corners;(d) lighting of external areas; (a) lighting of external aleas, (e) increased visibility of high risk areas such as car parks, stairwells and the like; (f) entrances to buildings that are oriented to face open or 'active' spaces; and(g) clear sight lines from within the building at the entry point.
-AO16.2 Parking areas with more than 20 parking spaces provide dedicated, obvious and direct pedestrian paths linking parking spaces with public streets and/or entry points to on-site commercial
+Perforn nance Outcomes Accepta able Outcomes rooms, telecommunication devices, etc.) are integrated into the building.
+PO10 The scale, bulk and design of buildings reflect the intended streetscape character.
+AO10.1 The maximum building length in one plane is less than 30m, with variations at least a 0.5m deep and 3m wide between continuing façades.
+All parts of the building façades visible from a State-controlled or arterial road are constructed predominantly of brick or painted concrete or masonry and do not incorporate highly reflective materials. and AO10.3 Buildings include variation in parapet design, roofing heights and treatments. and AO10.4 The building has an obvious front entry and is directly accessible from the primary street frontage.
+PO11 Development provides a safe and secure environment.
+AO11.1 Development provides: (a) opportunities for casual surveillance and sightlines of open space and/or adjacent development;(b) activity areas adjacent to pedestrian pathways; (c) pathways, underpasses and other spaces that minimise sudden changes of grade and blind corners; (d) lighting of external areas; (e) increased visibility of high risk areas such as car parks, stairwells and the like; (f) entrances to buildings that are oriented to face open or 'active' spaces; and and (g) clear sight lines from within the building at the entry point. and AO11.2 Parking areas with more than 20 parking spaces provide dedicated, obvious and direct pedestrian paths linking parking spaces with public streets and/or entry points to on-site commercial premises. and AO11.3 Pedestrian movement areas involve minimal vehicle conflict points and facilitate equitable access.
+PO12 Refuse storage areas are: (a) conveniently located for use and collection; and AO12.1 No Acceptable Outcome specified. (b) are of useable size; and(c) avoid adverse impacts on neighbours and occupants; and (d) are screened from view within the site, adjoining properties and the street.